The Mirvish Guide to Attending the Theatre

 - Prepare a seating plan for your group.
 Design a seating arrangement prior to your visit, taking preference, special needs and proper supervision into account.
 A 1:10 chaperone to student ratio is recommended for younger student groups, and 1:20 for high school groups.
 Seating maps are available on the Theatres page of our website.

 - Distribute tickets in advance.
 Lobby space is limited and not suitable for handing out tickets to large groups.
-Please ensure that each group member arrives at the theatre with his or her assigned ticket in hand.
+Please ensure that each group member arrives at the theatre with a pre-assigned ticket in hand.

 - Know where you are going.
-Mirvish Productions operates four theatres, so be sure, before you head out, to reconfirm the name and address of the theatre you are visiting.
+Mirvish Productions presents shows at five theatres in Toronto, so be sure, before you head out, to reconfirm the name and address of the theatre you are visiting.
 Directions, area maps and parking info can be found on the Plan Your Visit page of our website.

 - Know the start time of the show.
 Show times vary depending on the production.
 Be sure to reconfirm the start and end times of the show you are seeing.
 We recommend that you arrive 45 minutes prior to curtain, and take potential traffic delays into account when planning your pick up and departure times.
 Check the Shows page of our website for correct start and running time information.